Nick Maton Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to give up 22 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Orioles pitchers combine to rank 15th in baseball in home runs given up (22 total, 1.2 per game).

-- Wells (0-1) gets the starting nod for the Orioles, his third of the season.
+- Gibson (3-0 with a 4.18 ERA and 13 strikeouts in 23 2/3 innings pitched) gets the start for the Orioles, his fifth of the season.

-- In his last time out on Friday, the righty threw 5 1/3 innings against the Chicago White Sox, giving up three earned runs while surrendering five hits.
+- His last time out came on Saturday against the Chicago White Sox, when the righty tossed 5 1/3 innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.